visit-dav/visit/src/doc/cli_manual/functions.rst

   cbName = 'OpenDatabaseRPC'
   count = GetCallbackArgumentCount(cbName)
-  print 'The number of arguments for %s is: %d
-  ' % (cbName, count)
+  print 'The number of arguments for %s is: %d' % (cbName, count)

 GetCallbackNames